Navigation Helpers

 1. The Retrieval API: IContentLoader

 For read-only navigation operations, IContentLoader is the primary interface.
-Unlike IContentRepository, which provides capabilities for CRUD operations, IContentLoader is optimized for retrieval and automatically participates in the Optimizely object cache.
+Unlike IContentRepository, which provides CRUD capabilities, IContentLoader is optimized for retrieval and automatically participates in the Optimizely object cache.

 Key Retrieval Methods

-- GetChildren<T>(ContentReference): Retrieves the immediate children of a specific node.
-This is the bedrock of level-by-level menu generation.
+Retrieves the immediate children of a specific node.
+This is the bedrock of level-by-level menu generation and the most frequently called method in navigation logic.
+Always filter the result through FilterForVisitor before rendering.

-- GetAncestors(ContentReference): Retrieves the path from the current node back to the root.
-This is primarily utilized for breadcrumb generation.
+Retrieves the path from the current node back to the root.
+Primarily used for breadcrumb generation - reverse the result to get root-to-current ordering before rendering.

 2. Technical Filtering: FilterForVisitor